blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ```

 6. Execute the following PowerShell commands in the PowerShell ISE to create a new storage account and generate the T-SQL needed to configure managed backup for the database.
 Before executing the script:

-   - change the **$storageAcctName** variable to a unique name
+   - Change the **$storageAcctName** variable to a unique name.
-   - change the location to match the location you are deploying into for this lab.
+   - Change the location to match the location you are deploying into for this lab.

     ```powershell
     $storageAcctName = "[unique storage account name]"